-If the ceilings are high, you might should look at the a heavy framed mirrors that will be in keeping with the other moldings
+If the ceilings are high, you might look at the heavy framed mirrors that will be in keeping with the other moldings in the room.

 If the ceilings are low, a narrow mirrors profile that delicately frames the glass might be your choice.

 The same scale relationship is true of space between windows.

 If a framed mirrors almost filling the space – it might be the full height of the windows, but held back mirrors enough from each side to accommodate curtains – it will emphasize the vertical nature of the room and make the space between the windows as visually active as the windows on either side.

 In a nineteenth-century room, the overmantel mirrors or pier glass mirrors would be framed in a decorative motif, either in wood or plaster, but it would fill the available surface as high and broad as can be.